How-To Plant and Grow Hens and Chicks

 What Do I Do With The Chicks?

+You may be able to notice hair like roots along the new stems.
 If there is dirt beneath the newly emancipated chick, they will take root right where they lay.

 What Does It Mean When The Hens Flower?

-Unfortunately, when a hen bears flowers it means they are entering the last phase of their life and will die shortly.
-Cutting off the flowers will not stop the process but at this point, the hen will have produced many, many chicks, and will be 2 to 3 years old.
+Separating the flowers from the main plant will not stop the process but at this point, the hen will have produced many, many chicks, and will be 2 to 3 years old.

 How to Care for Hens and Chicks